 Candidates DO actually get hired from these pool-style ads, so don’t disregard them.
 It may not happen quickly, but know that most hiring managers regularly comb their jobs inboxes when they have openings.
 I’ve hired two instructors in the past weeks who applied over a year ago!

-So the next time you apply for an online position, remember that your application is the first impression a hiring manager or HR screener gets of you.
+So the next time you apply for an online teaching postion, remember that your application is the first impression a hiring manager or HR screener gets of you.
 Be sure it’s professional, positive and excruciatingly proof-read.
 Read it aloud to catch typos and awkward phrasing.
 Follow the directions of the ad to the letter and don’t send a blank email with attachments only.
 Your cover email and letter will tell your story; make sure it’s a compelling one.

 And speaking of your story, watch for the next article in this series on how to get the interview by impressing the hiring manager with your well-crafted, compelling professional narrative.